Global Warming Theory no 79

-I don't know anything about the climate other than what I know about the laws of physics as a civil engineer.
+I don't know anything about global warming other than what I know about the laws of physics as a civil engineer and a mathematical physical highschool student.

 Clouds prevent radiation from returning to space.